raspberrypi/style-guide/style-guide.md

 *   metatag
 *   mg – miligram(s).
 No space between the number and mg.
 *   MHz – megahertz.
 No space between the number and MHz.
-*   microSD – lower-case unless at the start of a sentence/bullet point
 *   micro HDMI – lower case if mid-sentence
 *   micro USB
 *   micro:bit – a handheld, fully programmable computer which was given free to every Year 7 child across the UK.
 The Micro:bit Educational Foundation is trying to drop the 'BBC' in front of 'micro:bit'.
 If using just 'micro:bit', try not to begin sentences with it, due to the lowercase nature of the name.
 *   Micro:bit Educational Foundation – see [here](http://microbit.org/about/).
 Note uppercase 'M'.
 *   microblog
 *   microcontroller
 *   microprocessor
+*   microSD - SanDisk trademark.
+Don't use at the start of a sentence, because that lower-case 'M' is a nuisance.
 *   microsite
 *   Microsoft .Net – Microsoft's trademark guidelines say that *Microsoft* should precede the *.Net* brand name in the first instance of use.
 Because the full stop can create confusion, insert *Microsoft* before *.Net* if it occurs at the start of a sentence.
 Better still, never use the term at all.
 *   Microsoft Windows – see *Windows*